 As a fifteen-year-old, existing in the twenty-first century without a phone seemed pretty tough at first.
 It still is.
 I mean, how else am I supposed to kill time at family gatherings?
 Socialise?
 Yeah… no. I’ll stick to avoiding eye contact and perfecting my awkward smile.
 So, the phone part of the checklist is pretty much overrated in my case.
 As for my fitness, I try making a workout routine for myself every month, and want to know something?
 Chocolates, Netflix and lazy Sundays are the devil’s incarnations.
 How about we half-tick that?
 Moving on to hair, skin and make up, I’ve reached that stage in life where hair and face masks, hydration and natural make up looks are things that I cannot live without.
 Just like pimples cannot live without me *insert a very sarcastic eye roll*.
-Basically, bad luck comes naturally to me, just like lethargy does too, which is why me being productive right now and even starting a blog is quite the surprise.
+Basically, pimples come naturally to me, just like lethargy does too, which is why me being productive right now and even starting a blog is quite the surprise.

 Now, being a brown girl, Starbucks is really not my thing (not that I’m being stereotypical because to each their own); I’m more of a Gloria Jean’s addict.
 Coffee only makes me sleepier to be honest so if I ever want to stay up, I’m not going for a coffee, instead it’ll be a good old playlist by Nirvana, Queen and The Arctic Monkeys.
 As you may have guessed, sleep is one of my priorities, yet I just cannot seem to get enough of it.
-I don’t know how this works but all I know is that at night, I cannot sleep, but in the mornings, I cannot wake up.
+I don’t know how this works but all I know is that at night, I can’t sleep and in the mornings, I can’t wake up.
 Where’s the logic in this?
 Oh well, I think that sums up a good portion of my life.
 Lastly, shopping and going to spas.
-I’m probably one of the craziest shopaholics ever, and my mother would second that, because I have absolutely no self-restrain.
+I’m probably one of the craziest shopaholics ever, which is an understatement, and my mother would second that because I have absolutely no self-restrain.
 If I see something, I need it.
 I don’t care if it’s a cute leash for a dog I don’t even have or a cream I’ll never use in fear of it running out *insert Ariana Grande’s 7 rings*.
 As for the spa, let’s just say that manicures, pedicures and facials have shaped me into a very spoilt and impatient child.
 Before people start thinking I’m some brat, I’m not that bad!
 I do believe in budgeting myself but gosh, it’s so difficult; I promise I’m trying though!